fallahn/crogine/editor/model_definition_format.md

             //then rx_shadows must be set to true, else can be omitted if it is not needed. rx_shadows = true

-            //Texture properties can also be set which are applied to all textures used in the material smooth = true
+            //Texture properties can also be set which are applied to all textures used in the material.
+            //Note that if these textures are shared with other models that the last loaded definition
+            //file will overwrite the current texture settings. smooth = true
             repeat = false